Abizern/NPReachability/README.md

 ## And finally...

 Please use and improve!
-Patched accepted, or create an issue.
+Patches accepted, or create an issue.

 I'd love it if you could send me a note as to which app you're using it with!